TinyTapeout/tinytapeout_www/content/siliwiz/nmos/_index.en.md

 ### Let’s get drawing!

 So far, we’ve been ignoring the base layer of a silicon chip.
-In most cases this is a P [doped](https://www.google.com/url?q=https://www.zerotoasiccourse.com/terminology/doping/&sa=D&source=editors&ust=1677096507852598&usg=AOvVaw3guiHor4WOzK1OUBJqLPnv) silicon wafer.
+In most cases this is a P [doped](https://www.zerotoasiccourse.com/terminology/doping/) silicon wafer.
 Instead of being pure silicon, it has a minute quantity of impurities added to increase the wafer’s conductivity, changing from an insulator to a semi-conductor.

-Select the p subtrate layer, and draw a square that fills the whole canvas.
+Select the **p substrate** layer, and draw a square that fills the whole canvas.

 ![](../images/image12.png)

-The p substrate needs to be connected to vss.
-To do that we use a lightly doped p area, called p tap.
+The **p substrate** needs to be connected to **vss**.
+To do that we use a lightly doped p area, called **p tap**.

-p tap is different to the layers we’ve already seen.
+**p tap** is different to the layers we’ve already seen.
 Instead of being built up on top of the substrate, it’s formed inside the substrate.
 The mask is used as before, but instead of building up a new layer of metal or polysilicon, we’re implanting atoms of a P type semiconductor, for example Boron.

-In the corner draw a small square of p tap.
-Then we connect that up through a metal1 via to a metal1 contact labelled vss.
+In the corner draw a small square of **p tap**.
+Then we connect that up through a **metal1 via** to a **metal1** contact labelled **vss**.

 ![](../images/image33.png)

-Next, select the n diffusion layer and draw a square in the middle.
+Next, select the **n diffusion** layer and draw a square in the middle.
 This will form both the drain and the source of the MOSFET.
-Like the p tap layer, n diffusion is formed inside the p substrate, but using atoms of an N type semiconductor like Arsenic.
+Like the **p tap** layer, **n diffusion** is formed inside the **p substrate**, but using atoms of an N type semiconductor like Arsenic.

 ![](../images/image14.png)

 The next step is to draw the gate.
 MOSFETs used to have their gate drawn with metal, but now the gate is much more commonly made from polysilicon.
-Use the polysilicon layer to draw the gate.
+Use the **polysilicon** layer to draw the gate.

 ![](../images/image50.png)

-Look at the cross section - the n diffusion got split!
-Now we have 2 n type sections with a p type in between.
+Look at the cross section - the **n diffusion** got split!
+Now we have 2 **n type** sections with a **p type** in between.
 What happened?

 ### Split diffusion